Distance Functions and Generalized Means: Duality and Taxonomy: Utility Based Distance Function and Generalized Means

-For all subsets $K$ of $[d]$ let us denote:
+For all subsets $\mathcal K$ of $[d]$ let us denote:

-$\mathcal E_{K}(T)$ is termed the {\bf $K$-efficient subset}.
-This definition yields a weakening of the usual notion of efficient subset by focusing of some specific netputs.
-This subset can be characterized from the generalized F\"are-Lovell directional function.
-Note that the following results are independent of any assumption on the returns to scale or the convexity of the technology (see \cite{l19} for recent developments on variable returns to scale).
+$\mathcal E_{\mathcal K}(T)$ is termed the {\bf $\mathcal K$-efficient subset}.
+This definition weaken the usual notion of efficient subset by focusing of some specific set of netputs.
+This subset is characterized from the generalized F\"are-Lovell directional function.